BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBox

 Backaches

 Your back hurts due to extra pressure from baby and from carrying around the extra weight.
-A heating pad, a prenatal massage and/or sleeping with a body pillow can help ease the pain.
+A heating pad on the lowest setting, a prenatal massage with your doctor’s approval and/or sleeping with a body pillow can help ease the pain.

 Hair issues

-Some people end up growing thick, lustrous hair, which is great when the hair is actually on your head.
-When it’s not on your head, well, go ahead and curse those hormones for the umpteenth time.
-(And break out the tweezers if you want!)
+Some people end up growing thick, lustrous hair.
 Other people end up with thin, limp hair.
 Whatever happens with your hair, your hormones are to blame, and all should return to normal after pregnancy.
-(Actually, many women lose a lot of hair in the postpartum period or when they stop breastfeeding, so hair changes can be expected for a period of time after giving birth)
+(Actually, many women lose a lot of hair in the postpartum period, so hair changes can be expected for a period of time after giving birth.)

 Trouble catching your breath